 1) Seed-dispersal caused amphibians by feeding them.

 Before amphibians evolved about 370-mya (million years ago), seed dispersal was a huge problem for plants.
 Wind and insects are relatively effective for pollination, but not for spreading seeds.
-So before amphibians evolved, many plants could only expand their territory by a few meters a year.
+So before amphibians evolved, most plants could only expand their territory by a few meters a year.

-At this time water-born seed dispersal would spread seeds farthest, and this caused nature to favor the plants that would disperse their seeds via waterways.
+At this time, water-born seed dispersal would spread seeds farthest, and this caused nature to favor the plants that would disperse their seeds via waterways.
 This was also the age of cycads, or palm tree like plants, and many cycads still spread their seeds via water, for example the spouted coconut and atap seeds below.

 Now rains would occasionally wash the seeds of nearby plants into the waterways, so many plants that were merely near rivers (and small tributaries) were also being favored by river-based seed dispersal.
 These probably evolved to drop their seeds throughout the year because heavy rain would carry would often carry their seeds away.
 Therefore we imagine that the areas around the world’s rivers and brooks were full of nutritious seeds until the arrival of the proto-amphibian fish.